tristonpalacios/WaM/README.md

 =MVP GOALS=

--9 holes
+-9 holes *Completed*
--moles pop out of holes at random interval
--miss three moles and you lose
+-moles pop out of holes at random interval *Completed* -miss three moles and you lose *Completed*
--score++ when you hit a mole
+-score++ when you hit a mole *Completed*
--custom assets for
+-custom assets *Completed*
-/mole
-/mole hit
-/mole not hit

 =STRETCH GOALS=
 -Custom board asset for background
--moving animations
+-animations *Completed*
 -Persistent ScoreBoard
--stylized window and button
+-stylized window and button *Completed*
+-Orwellian Theme and assets *Completed*
+-Fun Fact Section *Completed*
+-Favicon *Completed*
+-Lives heart Icons *Completed*

 =POTENTIAL ROADBLOCKS=
 -Random elements creating bugs
 - difficulty balancing

+== IF I HAD TO DO IT ALL OVER ==
+- Use canvas to create Depth Elements
+- Create several animations and characters for more diversity
+- Use flexbox over grid if not using canvas..
+Would be easier to fill sides of pages with content without messing with board -Custom Title GIF for transition to Mole Farm -Wack-a-Pig would be more on par for Animal Farm references

 CUSTOM ASSETS - created by Triston J. Palacios
 -Monica the Mole